 New Year, New Address!
-Global Access is MOVING on February 1st, 2020 to:
+Global Access has MOVED as of February 1st, 2020 to:

 3530 WILSHIRE BLVD, SUITE 1435